roosephu/CSAPP/README.md

 # main ideas
 Bus is a fifo.
 Since the simulator runs step by step, we can perform checking before

 The coherence strategy is: before any operations to MEM, ask bus for reply OK.
-It should also monitor the `V` messages.
+It should also monitor the `B/W` messages.

 ## how to monitor bus
 At the end of the transition, check the fifo.